 I personally love using communication (and to a lesser extent, language) to invoke positive and pleasurable feelings as well as conscious and regenerative imagery.
 I’m almost 100% positive that this is the best application of communication, that is, to either point to something great or to create/be the greatness itself.

-It also seems like there’s something past communication, like the entirety of the act itself can be transcended into something better.
-I suppose the thing that we transcend into is understanding itself, and then what is beyond understanding?
+It also seems like there’s something past communication.
+The entirety of the act itself can be transcended into something better!
+I suppose the thing we transcend into is understanding itself, and then what is beyond understanding?

 Thank you for taking the time to read my article!
 I truly appreciate you being here, and I’ll see you in the next post 🙂